Guillaume Brellant: Career

 Brellant embroidered panels for chair which Princess Mary gave to Henry VIII in 1544 as a New Year's Day gift.
 He was paid £18 in February.
 The embroidered panels were mounted by the cabinetmaker William Green and the finished item was taken to Hampton Court.

 In 1547, Catherine Parr commissioned him to make hangings for her chapel, depicting the Crucifixion and the Assumption.
 Brellant and Ibgrave worked on costume for the coronation of Edward VI.
 Brellant embroidered a gown, a doublet, and hose with "pirls" of damask gold and silver.

 His daughter Philippa married a courtier Andrew Baynton of Bromham (died 1579).
 His father, Edward Bayntun, was the vice-chamberlain of the household of Catherine Parr.

-Brellant was active in the reign of Mary I of England.
+Brellant was appointed embroiderer to Queen Mary I by warrant in August 1553.
 An inventory of her jewels (British Library Harley 7376) records that pearls were delivered to him to embroider her costume.
 With William Ibgrave, he embroidered the coats of the guard and footmen with gilt spangles supplied by the goldsmith Peter Richardson.
 Brellant was supplied materials by Marie Wilkinson, one of the Queen's silkwomen, while working on a litter for the Queen.
 Brellant was also involved in the preparations for the coronation of Elizabeth I, embroidering items with gilt spangles.